Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 At the moment the collection supports ionos and aws route53 for dynamically solving dns01 challenges and obtaining certificates.

-You need to create secret files inside the clouds secret folder on your proxmox cluster:
+You need to create secret files inside the clouds secret folder on one of your proxmox clusters:

 * for aws route53 create `/etc/pve/cloud/secrets/aws-route53-global.json`, this should contain read / write access to your route53:
 ```json